 Facilitate/route patient medication refills

 Minimum of a High School diploma or General Education Degree.
-1 year exp. as an Ophthalmic Technician.
+One (1) year as an Ophthalmic Technician.

 Familiarity with the operation of computers.

 Ability to enter information into the computer system

 The successful candidate(s) for this position will be subject to a pre-employment background check.

 If you are interested in applying for employment with The Johns Hopkins University and require special assistance or accommodation during any part of the pre-employment process, please contact the HR Business Services Office at firstname.lastname@example.org.
 For TTY users, call via Maryland Relay or dial 711.

 The following additional provisions may apply depending on which campus you will work.
 Your recruiter will advise accordingly.

 During the Influenza ("the flu") season, as a condition of employment, The Johns Hopkins Institutions require all employees who provide ongoing services to patients or work in patient care or clinical care areas to have an annual influenza vaccination or possess an approved medical or religious exception.
 Failure to meet this requirement may result in termination of employment.